gregorias/findata-transcoder/README.md

 I've written that handle fetching those statements, preprocessing them (e.g., `pdftotext` on PDF files), and orchestrating.

+## Building

+Some dependencies install PCRE.
+On macOS, you can use `brew install pcre`.

 ## Installation

 Install the binary with